caseyscarborough/omdbapi/README.md

 # omdbapi

-This gem is (will be) a simple and easy to use wrapper for the [omdbapi.com](http://omdbapi.com/) API.
+This gem is a simple and easy to use wrapper for the [omdbapi.com](http://omdbapi.com/) API.
+This API allows you to pull almost any type of information about a show or movie, and uses information from IMDb.

+## Documentation

+The complete documentation for the gem can be viewed at [rdoc.info/gems/omdbapi/frames](http://rdoc.info/gems/omdbapi/frames).

 ## Installation